Bounded Solutions in Incompressible Hydrodynamics: Proof the Main Result

 \begin{rmk} We note that condition \textit{(ii)} of the theorem is in fact a Galilean condition: its validity is independent of the inertial reference frame in which the velocity is computed.
 This shows that the equivalence issue has something to do with a fundamental property of the solution, and is not a mere artifact of the Galilean nature of the equations. \end{rmk}

-\subsection{Equivalence of the two formulations: smooth in time solutions}
+\subsection{Equivalence of the Two Formulations: Smooth in Time Solutions}

-In this subsection, we prove Theorem \ref{t:Euler} under a comfortable assumption that the solutions are $C^1(L^\infty)$.
+In this subsection, we prove Theorem \ref{t:c2Euler} under a comfortable assumption that the solutions are $C^1(L^\infty)$.
+This simplifies the proof very much, as it will allow the derivative $\partial_t u$ to be handled as a locally integrable function.

 \begin{prop} Consider $T > 0$.
-Let $u_0 \in L^\infty$ be a divergence-free initial datum and $u \in C^1([0, T[;L^\infty)$ be a weak solution of the Euler problem (according to Definition \ref{d:weakEuler}) for some pressure field $\pi$ and related to the initial datum $u_0$.
-Then conditions \textit{(i)} and \textit{(ii)} of Theorem \ref{t:Euler} are equivalent. \end{prop}
+Let $u_0 \in L^\infty$ be a divergence-free initial datum and $u \in C^1([0, T[;L^\infty)$ be a weak solution of the Euler problem (according to Definition \ref{d:c2weakEuler}) for some pressure field $\pi \in \mc D'([0, T[ \times \R^d)$ and related to the initial datum $u_0$.
+Then all conditions of Theorem \ref{t:c2Euler} are equivalent. \end{prop}

 The proof of this proposition is split in several steps.
 We start by reformulating the problem in a way that lets the Leray projector appear in the equations.
 This is the purpose of the following lemma.